LearningLocker/docs/issues.md

 ---

 # Issues
+Issues may be posted to our [issue tracker](https://github.com/LearningLocker/learninglocker/issues).
 If you're creating an issue, it should one of the following:

 - [Vulnerability](#vulnerabilities)
 - [Bug](#bugs)